shiltemann/CTF-writeups-public/PicoCTF_2018/writeup.md

 Our goals is to change the `0` in the admin variable to a `1` (in the source code we see that this will get us our flag).

 This scheme uses a 16-bit IV, which is prepended to the ciphertext.
-We want to change the 11th byte of the plaintext, so the 13th byte in the ciphertext.
-After some attempts we find out it is actually the 10th byte we need to edit

-We want to change this from a `0` to a `1` so we XOR this byte of the ciphertext with the XOR of these two values:
+We want to change the byte in position 10 of the plaintext, so the byte in position 12 in the ciphertext.
+To do this, we need to change the corresponding position in the preceding block (byte 10 in ciphertext).
+We want to change this from a `0` to a `1` so we XOR this byte of the ciphertext with the XOR of these two values (`'0' xor '1' = 0x01`):

 ```python